LinusGro/MentorPi_ris/README.md

 This repository serves as a starting base for the students participating in this year's course.

-The task will be to programm a MentorPi that is set in a maze environment.
+The task will be to program a MentorPi that is set in a maze environment.
 Here, the MentorPi is supposed to handle different tasks.
-These tasks include the autonomous navigation and localization of the MentorPi in an unkown maze.
+These tasks include the autonomous navigation and localization of the MentorPi in an unknown maze.

 Detailed information on the tasks is given internally via Moodle.